East Coast storm makes a mess at ski resorts as strong winds cause power outages

 Alex Hobbs, a Boston college student, hoped that the weather wouldn’t interfere with her plans to return home to San Francisco soon.
 “I’m a little worried about getting delays with heavy wind and rain, possibly snow,” she said Wednesday.

-Associated Press writers Lisa Rathke in Waitfield, Vermont, Michael Casey in Boston, and Kathy McCormack in Concord, New Hampshire, contributed to this story.
+Associated Press writers Lisa Rathke in Waitfield, Vermont, Michael Casey in Boston, Kathy McCormack in Concord, New Hampshire, and Carolyn Thompson in Buffalo, New York, contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.